Novation CAT

-Novation is an early modem manufacturer whose CAT series were popular in the early home computer market in the late 1970s and early 1980s, notably on the Apple II.
+Novation, Inc., is an early modem manufacturer whose CAT series were popular in the early home computer market in the late 1970s and early 1980s, notably on the Apple II.
 The Hayes Smartmodem 300, introduced in 1981, helped kill off Novation and many other early modem companies over the next few years.

 The Original CAT

 Novation's first CAT was an external 300 bit/s Bell 103-standard modem that connected to the phone lines using an acoustic coupler.
-Like most other acoustically coupled modems, the CAT required the user to dial the desired number on a normal telephone, listening to the call connecting and the eventual presence of a carrier signal.
+Like most other acoustically coupled modems, the CAT required the user to dial the desired number on a normal telephone, listening to the call connecting and the eventual presence of an answer tone.
 If the dialling was successful, the user then pressed the handset down into rubber cups on the modem to connect.
-This was only possible because telephones were generally available only from Western Electric, all of a standardized size and layout.
+This was only possible because telephones were generally available only from Western Electric, and almost all customers had a Model 500 telephone of a standardized size and layout.
 There was no sort of automated operation available; even hanging up had to be done manually by returning the handset to the telephone and thereby pressing the hook button.

+The original CAT was popular in the late 1970s, and was resold by a number of companies under white label arrangements.
+This included most home computer vendors, including Apple Computer, Atari, Texas Instruments and Tandy, among others.